testcontainers/testcontainers-site/content/community-champions/piotr-przybył.md

 ## Q&A
 ### What were your first experiences with Testcontainers?
-I started using TC for testing Java backends, because boy, maintaining all these mocks, stubs, spies and fakes was tedious job.
+I started using TC for testing Java backends, because boy, maintaining all these mocks, stubs, spies and fakes was a tedious job.
 And I also was suffering from a high coverage which was still not enough to have confidence and ability to deploy and migrate in prod.

 ### What’s your favourite Testcontainers module?
 There's no single one.
 I like the DB modules whenever I have to inspect data and the GenericContainer instead of Docker compose.
 Also, Toxiproxy FTW!